-Most of my PCs are now running Windows version 21H1; all were previously running 20H2.
-It's possible that things would work less well in a network with one or more PCs running other versions.
+Two of my PCs are now running Win10 22H2; one is running Win10 21H2; one is running Win11 22H2.
+It's possible that things would work less well in a network with one or more PCs running other editions/versions.
 Also, in case it makes any difference, for signons all of my PCs use a local account instead of my Microsoft account.

 The following procedures do not attempt to restrict sharing in any way, e.g., to prevent certain PCs or people from accessing the shared files.
 In theory such restrictions can be configured; I didn't need such restrictions and haven't tried to test those configurations.